MercuryWorkshop/anuraOS/README.md

 -   Make sure Docker is installed and running.
 -   `make rootfs`, Make sure to add yourself to the docker group: usermod -a -G docker $USER
 -   Keep track of the file names of initrd and vmlinuz in build/images/debian-boot/.
-Then, edit src/v86.ts to edit the `url` of those two tools to have those file names.
+Then, upload them in file manager and rename them to initrd.img and bzimage respectively

 ### Run